C-Dr4gon/NetTester/README.md

     $ bash SOChecker.sh

->  2. It will automatically install relevant applications and arrive at menu
+>  2. It will automatically install relevant applications and arrive at menu.

 >  3. Select your test.